Portrait Drawing for the Ultimate Beginner: The Eyes

 Let’s begin our first perspective drawing.
 We will begin with ¾ view of the eyes:

-F. Draw two circles (medium & small) inside each circle at the intersecting lines indicating the iris and the pupil—don’t forget to add an extra circle for the eye sparkle.
+D. Draw two oval/eliptical shapes (medium & small) inside each circle at the intersecting lines indicating the iris and the pupil.

 ♦Key Points to Remember